greim/ugly-adapter/readme.md

 # Universal Callback => Promise Adapter

 With [Koa](http://koajs.com/) and [ES7 async functions](https://jakearchibald.com/2014/es7-async-functions/) gaining prominence, the JavaScript world is poised to transition to promises.
-That means we need a sane way to *promisify* callback-based APIs.
+That means we need a sane way to convert callback-based APIs to promise-based ones.
-Rather than importing lots of different promisification wrappers for each API, this lib provides a single way to promisify every API.
+Rather than using lots of different wrappers, each specific to a different API, this lib provides a single way to convert any API that adheres to the error-first callback convention which is practically universal in Node.

 ## Install